 The Prince’s Trust provided Peter with far-reaching business knowledge and the support he needed in the subsequent formation of his company, PGH Pest Control and Prevention.
 He also received help in setting up his company’s website (pghpestcontrol.co.uk).

 Since formation, the business has exceeded all its financial targets, and Peter is now researching diversification into other areas as requested by his clients.

 The RBS Enterprise Award is part of The Prince’s Trust & Samsung Celebrate Success Awards.
 Which recognise young people who have overcome issues such as abuse, drug addiction, homelessness and depression.
 The banking group’s sponsorship of the award is part of RBS Inspiring Youth Enterprise.

 The ceremony was attended by HRH The Prince of Wales, who founded The Prince’s Trust in 1976 to improve the lives of disadvantaged young people in the UK.
 The Trust has become the UK’s leading youth charity, offering a range of opportunities including training, personal development, business start-up support, mentoring and advice.

 Since his involvement with The Trust, Peter’s communication, numeracy and literacy skills have improved, and he now feels his ongoing business ambitions are achievable.

 “I felt lost, without any effective support and help.
 But the Prince’s Trust helped me make it all happen,” he said.

-Peter now employs a full time team of 12+ and services both businesses and homes across the south east.
-As a company they provide opportunities to young people with similar backgrounds.
-PGH Pest Control now supports the Princes Trust.
+Peter now employs a full-time team of 14+ and services both businesses and homes across the country.